aerickt/lapwing-for-beginners/src/Chapter-24.md

 - mention
 - system

 The easiest way that I find useful in identifying stress is just pronouncing the word with emphasis on different syllables.
-To emphasize a syllable, speak it a little louder than the others and say it a bit longer in length.
+To emphasize a syllable, enunciate the vowel very strongly.
+It also helps to speak it a little louder and longer in duration than the others.

 Let's take the first word; which of the following sounds the the most natural?